 As employers, you have every right to implement a dress/appearance code for your staff to protect your business image, but your policy must be justifiable and proportionate to the organisation’s function.
 In today’s climate, employers need to be very careful about what you prescribe staff to wear.
 For example:

 - You could be liable for claims of sex discrimination if you set more relaxed rules for female workers than their male counterparts (and vice versa), or require women to wear skirts and men jeans.
 In early 2016, there were many media reports about high-heels when a London receptionist was sent home from work without pay for refusing to wear high heels between 2-4pm” at work.
 This could constitute sex discrimination if the point of the high-heels was for women to look attractive when male employees weren’t expected to look the same.
 It’s also worth considering the Health and Safety implications of requiring women to wear high heels for a prolonged length of time

 - You could be liable to claims of race or religious discrimination if workers who, because of their cultural or religious beliefs, have specific requirements for their clothing or their appearance aren’t allowed to adhere to these requirements.
-Examples include: a ban on head-wear discriminating against Sikhs; requiring clean-shaven male employees which may discriminate against Muslim workers who wear a beard.
+Examples include: a ban on head-wear may discriminate against Sikhs and female Muslims; requiring clean-shaven male employees may discriminate against Muslim workers who wear a beard.

 (From 1st October 2015 the Deregulation Bill came into force allowing Sikhs not to wear safety helmets in all work environments – Sikhs were already exempt from wearing safety helmets in the construction sector, but were required to wear helmets in lower risk workplaces, such as factories, warehouses, and transport.
 There remain a few exceptions, such as the armed forces and emergency response situations where turbans cannot be worn);

 - Be careful a dress code policy doesn’t discriminate against disabled staff in any way